Laxatives

 - having fewer than 3 bowel movements per week

-Many people suffer from constipation occasionally.
+Many people have constipation occasionally.
 It is more common in children, people who take strong pain medicines (such as opioids) and during pregnancy.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.